Capture of the Rosily Squadron

-The capture of the Rosily Squadron (also known as the Battle of Poza de Santa Isabel) took place on 14 June 1808 in Cádiz following the Dos de Mayo Uprising against French troops in Madrid.
+The capture of the Rosily Squadron (also known as the Battle of Poza de Santa Isabel) took place on 14 June 1808 in Cádiz following the Second of May uprising against French troops in Madrid.
 Five ships of the line and a frigate of the French Imperial Navy were in the port, having remained there under a British blockade since the Battle of Trafalgar in 1805.
-After an engagement with the Spanish lasting five days, French Admiral François Étienne de Rosily-Mesros surrendered his entire squadron with the four thousand seamen then on board.
+After an engagement with the Spanish lasting five days, French Admiral François Étienne de Rosily-Mesros surrendered his entire squadron with the 4,000 seamen then on board.

 Background

-The Spanish conventional warfare had started with the Battles of El Bruch.
 The spring of 1808 saw a deterioration in relations between erstwhile allies Spain and France, culminating in rebellions against the Spanish king Charles IV, leading to a French occupation and the placing of Joseph Bonaparte on the Spanish throne.
+Popular uprisings across Spain against Bonapartist rule commenced with the Second of May uprising in Madrid.
+Conventional warfare against the Napoleonic occupation began at El Bruc, Catalonia, the 6th of June 1808.

 Under difficult circumstances, Rosily endeavoured to gain enough time for the arrival at Cádiz of French troops which had been dispatched from Madrid to Andalusia.
 He took up defensive positions, beyond the reach of the land batteries, in the channel which leads to La Carraca.
 While anchored there, he first offered to quit the bay, in order to quiet the multitude; he next proposed to the British, who were blockading the port, to send his cannon ashore, to keep his crews on board and to conceal his flag.
 In exchange, he required hostages for the safety of his sick and for the French inhabitants of Cádiz, and a pledge that he should be safe from attack.
 The British would not consent to this.

-The Spanish governor of Cádiz, Tomás de Morla, refused to comply with the Rosily's demands, and instead required that he should surrender his forces.
-On Rosily's refusal, the Spaniards sited batteries on the Isle of Leon and near Fort Louis.
+The Spanish governor of Cádiz, Tomás de Morla, refused to comply with Rosily's demands, and instead demanded that he should surrender his forces.
+On Rosily's refusal, the Spaniards placed batteries on the Isle of Leon and near Fort Louis.